Michael Curtiz: 1930s

+Curtiz elicited some of the finest work from Edward G. Robinson in Kid Galahad (1937), where Robinson played a tough and sardonic, but ultimately soft-hearted, boxing manager.
+The picture co-starred Bette Davis and Humphrey Bogart.

+Because of Curtiz's high film productivity, Warner Bros. created a special unit for his pictures, which then allowed him to manage two film crews.
+One worked with him during actual filming, while the other prepared everything for the next picture.

-John Garfield was among Curtiz's discoveries, with his debut in Four Daughters (1938), followed by a co-starring role in its sequel, Four Wives (1939).
+John Garfield was among Curtiz's discoveries.

 Curtiz discovered Garfield, a stage actor, by accident, when he came across a discarded screen test he gave, and thought he was very good.
 Garfield had assumed he failed the screen test and was already heading back to New York in disgust.
 Curtiz then went to Kansas City to intercept the train, where he pulled Garfield off and brought him back to Hollywood.
+Garfield made his debut in Four Daughters (1938), followed by a co-starring role in its sequel, Four Wives (1939).
 Garfield also later co-starred in Curtiz's The Sea Wolf (1941).

 In Four Daughters, Garfield co-starred with Claude Rains, who would star in 10 Curtiz movies over his career, with six of those during the 1930s.
-Garfield and Rains "were brilliant together in this unjustly neglected Curtiz classic," says biographer Patrick J. McGrath about Four Daughters.
+Garfield and Rains "were brilliant together in this unjustly neglected Curtiz classic," says biographer Patrick J. McGrath.
 Garfield considered it his "obscure masterpiece."
 Reviews praised his role: "Perhaps the greatest single occurrence having to do with Four Daughters on reading the critics appears to be the debut of John Garfield, a brilliant young actor recruited from the Broadway stage."
 Similar approval came from The New York Times, which called Garfield's acting "bitterly brilliant ... one of the best pictures of anybody's career."
-Garfield and Rains co-starred the following year in Curtiz's Daughters Courageous (1939).
+Garfield and Rains co-starred the following year in Curtiz' Daughters Courageous (1939).